Why Are They Called Green Sea Turtles?

 No, not all green sea turtles have a green color.
 While their skin and fat may have a greenish hue, their shells can vary in color.
 Green sea turtles have shells that are typically brown or olive, with various patterns and markings.
 The name “green sea turtle” refers more to the coloration of their skin and fat rather than their shells.

-Read Also: How to Make a Turtle in Little Alchemy
+Read Also: How to Take Care of a Painted Turtle - Complete Care Guide

 It’s important to note that the coloration of green sea turtles can also change depending on their age and habitat.
 Hatchlings, for example, often have a darker coloration compared to adults.
 Additionally, the environment they inhabit, such as the presence of certain algae or the clarity of the water, can also affect the perceived color of the turtles.